alexmurphy6194/LMS/README.md

     @Html.HiddenFor(model => model.ApplicationUserid)
 ```
 ### Rendered OutsideNetworkings Partial View on Networking View
-   The outside Networkings view displays contact info of people outside the Tech Academy,
+   The outside Networkings view displays contact info of people outside the Tech Academy
-that Students in Job Placement will have the ability to contact.
+that Students in Job Placement have the ability to contact.
 We wanted to combine this
-information in the same view as the original Networking view, which uses a ViewModel to get the
+information in the same view as the original Networking view, which displays the info of people within the school,
-relevant data.
-However, the outsideNetworkings view needed only its model, so this called for the use
+past graduates etc. The Networkings view, however, gets it data via a ViewModel, and the outsideNetworkings view needed a completely
-of a partial view to keep the data access simplified and relevant.
+different model, so I used a partial view to keep the data access simplified and relevant.
 ```
 <br />
 @Html.Action("_OutsideNetworking","JPOutsideNetworkings",null)